-Yaw Blu Soe has a complicated commute to University of Colorado Hospital.
+Yaw Blu Soe has a complicated commute to UCHealth University of Colorado Hospital.
 The 21-year-old takes two buses and treks across campus to the critical care wing basement where a trove of supplies awaits delivery.
 He discards his white, scuffed cane, grabs a metal cart from a messy jumble of them and gets to work.

-Yaw is blind.
+Blu Soe is blind.
 Born in Myanmar and raised in a Thai refugee camp, he can see some shadows but relies on hearing, touch and willful independence to navigate his surroundings.
 He begrudgingly uses the cane so people don’t bump into him.

-He’s a graduate of Project SEARCH, a school-to-work transition program for young adults with significant intellectual and developmental disabilities.
+Blu Soe is a graduate of Project SEARCH, a school-to-work transition program for young adults with significant intellectual and developmental disabilities.
 Interns spend a year rotating through hospital areas to gain independence, learn new skills and grow as a person.

 “The intern’s resiliency and the social and emotional progress and growth that you see is incredible,” said Stephanie Crookston, Project SEARCH program manager.

 You might think it’s the last place a blind person would want to work.
 It’s chaotic and noisy.
-Knives, open flames and boiling water abound, but Yaw was determined.
+Knives, open flames and boiling water abound, but he was determined.
 Each day, he’d negotiate the turbulent environment where trays of eggs and veggies are cooked and cookies bake in the glow of mighty ovens.

 “He’s as capable as anyone else,” said Richard Sprague, a catering department chef.